Certification in The Management of the Altered Airway (Tracheostomy & Laryngectomy)

-- The programme is delivered by experts in the field of managing patients with Tracheostomy & Laryngectomy and will include Surgeons, Speech and Language Therapists, Physiotherapists, Nurses, Anaesthetists and other Health Professionals.
+- The programme is delivered by experts in the field of managing patients with Tracheostomy & Laryngectomy and will include Clinicians, Nurses, physiotherapists, Intensivists, Anaesthetists and other Health Professionals.

 - The quality and standards are monitored by a core programme team overseen by a Programme Director.

 General information – The Management of the Altered Airway (Tracheostomy & Laryngectomy):

-- The “Certification in The Management of the Altered Airway (Tracheostomy & Laryngectomy) is open to students from UK and overseas.
+- The “Certification in The Management of the Altered Airway (Tracheostomy & Laryngectomy) is delivered in two hub locations: London (UK) and Connecticut (USA).